aurorascharff/next16-commerce/STEPS.md

 - The first reported issue was with architecture and excessive prop drilling, making it hard to maintain and refactor features.
 Let's check out the home page.
 - I'm noticing some issues.
 Fetching auth state top level, passing down to components and using it for conditional rendering.
 This is a common problem, making our components less reusable and composable, and the code hard to read.
 - We don't need to fetch top level with server components.
 Maybe we tried to improve performance and share this to make the page faster, but that's not necessary, and we are blocking the initial load too.
 We can fetch inside components, and then utilize react cache() to avoid duplicate calls.
-- Refactor to add reach cache, fetch inside components, improve structure: PersonalizedSection suspend, MembershipTile suspend general.
+- Refactor to add reach cache to deduplicate multiple calls to this per page load, if using fetch it's auto deduped.
+Fetch inside components, improve structure: PersonalizedSection suspend.
-- If using fetch it's auto deduped.
 - What about client WelcomeBanner, WelcomeBanner?
 Cant use my await isAuth.
 Always need this dep when using WelcomeBanner, forcing the parent to handle this dep, cant move this freely.
 This is a dep we will encounter forever into the future of our apps life.
 Passing it multiple levels down.
 - Let's utilize a smart pattern.
 Add authprovider.
 Let's not await this and block the root page, instead pass it as a promise down, keep it as a promise in the client provider.
 - Welcomebanner: Remove prop all the way down, rather read it with use() inside PersonalBanner.
 Now we need to suspend Personalbanner with GeneralBanner, ensuring we have a proper fallback and avoiding CLS, while promise resolves with use().
 WelcomeBanner is now composable again.
 - Same problem in our user profile, getting the logged in state of a user on the server and passing it to the client.
 Do the same refactor here, login button composable and easily reused somewhere else in the future.
+- MembershipTile suspend general, same pattern as with our banner.
-- Let's see another example of prop drilling, this all products page.
+- Let's see another example of problematic prop drilling, this all products page.
 - Here, tried to be efficient to avoid duplicate calls for my responsive view.
 But now, getCategories are tied to this page, and the loading state responsibility is on the page with loading.tsx.
 - Big skeleton code, reusable skeletons but still, no content shown.
 Plus, categoryFilters has a redundant dependency, less composable.
 - Call getCategories inside the CategoryFilters component, uses react cache() deduping, not a problem.